bmcage/ardublockly/README.md

-# Ardublockly
+# General Ardublockly
 Ardublockly is a visual programming editor for Arduino.
 It is based on Google's [Blockly][1], which has been forked to generate [Arduino][15] code.
+This fork of Ardublockly maintains a different approach to the block layout, used in the end website [Blockly4Arduino][18].

+# Blockly4Arduino
+Blockly4Arduino differs from Ardublockly in that an Arduino block is present to which components are attached.
+This resembles the physical layout of your project.
+Based on the components, functionality can then be implemented using the component blocks.

+![Blockly4Arduino site screenshot][blockly4arduino_screenshot]

+# Ardublockly
 The `ArdublocklyServer` Python package initialises a local server to be able to compile and load the Arduino code using the [Arduino IDE][2].

 This is all packaged in a self contained executable desktop application for Windows, Mac OS X, and Linux.